- On choosing between waxed and leather woodworking aprons

 However, it does tend to collect fine wood particles and smaller wood chips.

-Canvas tool aprons also tend to get stained pretty easily.
+Canvas tool aprons tend to get stained pretty easily.

 The best leather woodworking aprons don’t stain easily and won’t retain wood debris.